jyellick/obc-docs/whitepaper.md

 <tr>
 <td width="30%"><img src="images/refarch-memb.png"></td>
 <td valign="top">
-Openchain is a private-validator network protocol, so all entities are required to register with membership services to get identity to access and to transact on the network.
+Open Blockchain is a private-validator network protocol, so all entities are required to register with membership services to get identity to access and to transact on the network.
 Validators at network setup can determine the level of permission required to transact.
 It is possible for a network to be very liberally permissive, allowing ease of access supporting rapid and high adoption goals, and it is possible for a network to be very restricted.
 This is configured in network setup.<p><p>

 Registration Authority issues enrollment certificate necessary to establish identity for a member.
 Once registered, the member has the required credentials to participate in the network, no need for proof-of-work or proof-of-stake at this point. <p><p>